spmcv/circuitikz-antiparallel-mosfets/README.md

 the `dvisvgm` generated the expected output with the Makefile.
-However, as alluded to before with the `-shell-escape` option, the dynamic library path would need to be fixed globally for `latexmk` to spawn another shell execute the `convert` configuration option.
+However, as alluded to before with the `-shell-escape` option, the dynamic library path would need to be fixed globally for `latexmk` to spawn another shell to execute the `convert` configuration option.

 ## Usage